douglaslab/mpp/workshops/four.markdown

 published: true
 ---

-## Boston MPP Meeting

-mpp2016.strikingly.com
+The Boston MPP Meeting official website is at [mpp2016.strikingly.com](http://mpp2016.strikingly.com/).
+This page serves as an archive of the schedule.
+Special thanks to the organizing committee: Christina Chen, Jodi Saia, William Shih, and Peng Yin.

 # Friday December 9, 2016